nikgraf/2022-09-react-advanced/07-useSyncExternalStore/notes.md

 Example from here: https://betterprogramming.pub/5-new-hooks-in-react-18-300aa713cefe https://blog.logrocket.com/exploring-react-18-three-new-apis/

+## Exercise: refactor the useYScroll to use useSyncExternalStore

 ## Bonus Exercise: Use our own custom Store

 ## Bonus Exercise: extend the store to have selected fields